davidab265/2bcloud-IAC/readme.md

 ## Project Overview

 This Terraform project sets up the following resources in Azure:
-1. **Resource Group**: A dedicated resource group for the project.
-2. **Virtual Machine**: An Ubuntu-based Jenkins server with Docker and Git installed.
+1. **Virtual Machine**: An Ubuntu-based Jenkins server with Docker and Git installed.
-3. **Azure Kubernetes Service (AKS)**: A fully managed Kubernetes cluster.
+2. **Azure Kubernetes Service (AKS)**: A fully managed Kubernetes cluster.
-4. **Azure Container Registry (ACR)**: A private container registry for Docker images.
+3. **Azure Container Registry (ACR)**: A private container registry for Docker images.
-5. **NGINX Ingress Controller**: Handles ingress traffic with a static public IP.
+4. **NGINX Ingress Controller**: Handles ingress traffic with a static public IP.
-6. **Cert Manager**: Manages certificates (using Helm) with external DNS and workload identity.
+5. **Cert Manager**: Manages certificates (using Helm) with external DNS and workload identity.
-7. **Redis**: Redis Sentinel is installed on the AKS cluster using Helm.
+6. **Redis**: Redis Sentinel is installed on the AKS cluster using Helm.
-8. **Metrics Server**: Installed using Helm to enable horizontal pod autoscaling (HPA).
+7. **Metrics Server**: Installed using Helm to enable horizontal pod autoscaling (HPA).
-9. **Key Vault**: Stores sensitive data securely.
+8. **Key Vault**: Stores sensitive data securely.
-10. **Public IP for NGINX Ingress**: A static public IP for the ingress controller, ensuring that the IP remains even if the ingress service is removed.
+9. **Public IP for NGINX Ingress**: A static public IP for the ingress controller, ensuring that the IP remains even if the ingress service is removed.

 ## Prerequisites